modmore/docs/en/01_Commerce/v1/01_Getting_Started/02_Configuration.md

 If you only sell in specific countries, the [Country Validation](../50_Modules/Address_Validation/Country) module is useful to restrict country selection.

+If you require the customer to accept terms and conditions before initiating a payment, use the [Accept Terms](../Modules/Cart/AcceptTerms) modules.

 ### Discounts

 You'll likely want to enable the [Coupons](../50_Modules/Discounts/Coupons) module to get access to coupon codes.
 After enabling the module, refresh the page to see the Coupons tab added to the top navigation.